 Humans are built for relationships.
-We desire community; we desire to help others; we desire to live a “good” life and find meaning in what we do–all things that can be found in church.
+We desire community; we desire to help others; we desire to live a “good” life and find meaning in what we do–all things that can be found in the church.
 Christians believe that these desires are given to every person by God.
-That means church is a place that can fill a God-given need for our kids whether they believe in Him or not.
+That means the church is a place that can fill a God-given need for our kids whether they believe in Him or not.

 The risk is that they’ll mistake that partial fulfillment for the sum of everything they spiritually need.

-Bart Campolo, son of well-known Christian pastor and speaker Tony Campolo, made the news last month because of his deconversion from Christianity.
+Bart Campolo, son of a well-known Christian pastor and speaker Tony Campolo, made the news last month because of his deconversion from Christianity.
 In an interview, he described how as a teenager he was drawn by the sense of community and “the common commitment to love people, promote justice, and transform the world.”
 He commented, “All the dogma and the death and resurrection of Jesus stuff was not the attraction.”